 As the Boy Scouts say, "Be prepared."
-And with hurricane season looming in the South and East (and fire season on the West Coast), the best way to stay safe is to have an up-to-date, easily accessible emergency kit.
+And with hurricane season looming in the South and East, the best way to stay safe is to have an up-to-date, easily accessible emergency kit.
 Think spare water, nonperishable food, first-aid supplies.
 But some key items might not be so obvious.
 Double-check your go bag to make sure it has the following essentials.

 1. Household bleach.
 Bleach is a great multipurpose tool, since it works as a disinfectant, a cleaner and even a water purifier (six drops for each gallon of water).
 Be sure to pack only regular unscented chlorine bleach (not any marked as "color-safe" or "scented").